charleshagen/website/_posts/guides/2022-06-20-process-icons.md

 - Create your process icon set in descending order.
 If you’re anything like me, organization is everything, and this remains true with my process icons.
 I keep the icons I use first at the very top of my process icon set, organized laterally by process type, for example, DBE and ABE are in a pair because they both deal with background removal and they are on the same row near the top because they are done early on in the process.
 - Block out sections.
 In my example to the right, I have 5 primary blocks, the top-right block being my primary process flow, the top-left being my identifier icons, the mid-left being my Relinearization workflow, the bottom-left being my Manual DBE section, and the bottom-right being my color combinations section.
 While these blocks work for me, however, they may not work for you!
 Experiment and find a layout that is comfortable and efficient for you.
 - Save your settings.
 While it can be easy to overlook and may sound trivial, saving your common settings can be a massive time-saver when you are processing.
 Before you save an icon, take the time now to enter your most common settings.
 For example, with Photometric Color Calibration, enter your focal length, pixel size, and approximate date to avoid having to re-enter those same values every time.
 - Hoard icons!
-While my example may be a bit extreme, feel free to continue adding and iterating your process icon set as your skills and preferred methods in Pixinsight change!
+While my example may be a bit extreme, feel free to continue adding and iterating your process icon set as your skills and preferred methods in PixInsight change!
 Icons take up little space on your desktop and you can always cut them down later if you need.

 <hr>